xbeat/Machine-Learning/README.md

 Understanding Early Stopping Core Concepts

 Early stopping serves as a regularization technique that monitors model performance during training by evaluating a validation set after each epoch.
 When the validation error starts to increase while training error continues to decrease, it indicates potential overfitting.

+## 6 Types of Clustering Algorithms Beyond K-Means

+Centroid-Based Clustering Overview

+K-means clustering revolutionized data partitioning by iteratively assigning data points to their nearest centroids and updating centroid positions.
+This fundamental approach minimizes within-cluster variance through an expectation-maximization process, making it computationally efficient for large datasets.

 ## Avoid Multiple Function Calls with Tuple Unpacking